Elderly at higher risk of severe illness from dengue: NCID head

 "So you can see there's a huge population at risk in Singapore, that's very susceptible to dengue," said Prof Leo.

-Despite this, the elderly tend to be at a higher risk of needing admission to the intensive care unit for dengue, and have more co-morbidities such as hypertension and renal failure.
+Despite this, elderly people tend to be at a higher risk of needing admission to the intensive care unit for dengue, and have more co-morbidities such as hypertension and renal failure.

 Elderly dengue patients also have a higher death rate, said Prof Leo, adding that their age means they are less likely to be able to withstand the toll dengue takes on them.